tonytw1/osm-jigsaw/README.md

-#### 1) Extract interesting entities
+#### 1) Extract interesting elements

-To get the dataset down to manageable size, extract any OSM entities which might represent shapes.
+To get the dataset down to manageable size, extract any OSM elements which might represent shapes.

 - Take all of the relations and the closed ways.
-- Discard any entities which do not have name tags.
+- Discard any elements which do not have name tags.
 - Collect the sub relations, ways and nodes which make up these elements.

 Some relations have sub relations which form circular references; we should ignore these.